What’s it like being a mortgage broker?

 Different types of mortgage broker

 There’s more than one set up when it comes to being a mortgage broker.
-I have only known and experienced one of these so my knowledge is heavily skewed toward it.
+I have only known and experienced one of these, so my knowledge is heavily skewed toward it.
 When I say set up I’m talking about how you are employed, where your business comes from, and how you submit applications and have them audited.

 Employee at a ‘big corporate’

 Being employed by a company with dozens, or hundreds of mortgage brokers is a common first step for many mortgage brokers.
-From what I understand companies like London & Country, big national estate agents, and newer iterations like Habito have most of there advisors on employed contracts.
+From what I understand companies like London & Country, big national estate agents, and newer iterations like Habito have most of their advisors on employed contracts.
 They can often take somebody with little or no financial services experience and put them through the CeMAP and CAS process, and as you are an employee the company is usually footing the bill.
 You might be a paraplanner or mortgage administrator initially.
 This will be vital hands on experience and something I didn’t get which probably made getting started harder than it could have been once I had CAS.

 You’ll have the certainty and stability of a salary plus the benefits of being an employee like holiday pay.
-However it comes with the responsibilities of an employee; mandated work hours and location.
+However, it comes with the responsibilities of an employee; mandated work hours and location.

 You’ll have your leads (people wanting to use your services) provided to you and you can just focus on advising them.